openc/openc_bot/README.md

 3. A `start_date` or `end_date` that has not been provided by the source, but which OpenCorporates can infer from one or more sample dates.

-### What to do when data no longer exists

-It is difficult to  accommodate every type of variation in how data can be classified as 'fresh' or 'out of date' and so on.
-This means that we need help from bot authors in identifying when data is no longer valid.

-This will usually mean that you will have to timestamp records for each run, making sure to update the timestamp of records that are still available but haven't changed.
-After each run you may find that some records have "dropped off" the source and are no longer available/valid. *For these records* the thing to do when something stops being true is to post it with an identical `:properties` as above but with an `:end_date` of `today` and `:end_date_type` of `"before"`, *INSTEAD* of a `sample date`.

-*For all the current records that are otherwise unchanged* you can still submit them with a new `sample_date` so that we know they are still current.
-After 15 months we assume this is no longer the case, so your code should consider resubmitting unchanged records at least once every 15 months.

 ## General tips on writing a bot